energywebfoundation/origin/packages/devices/origin-device-registry-irec-form-api-client/README.md

 ## Questions and Support
 For questions and support please use Energy Web's [Discord channel](https://discord.com/channels/706103009205288990/843970822254362664)

-Or reach out to our contributing team members

-- TeamMember: email address@energyweb.org

 # EW-DOS
 The Energy Web Decentralized Operating System is a blockchain-based, multi-layer digital infrastructure.